KishoreSayz/AIBOX/README.md

 # LLMKit
-A Opensource interface and gateway for implementing LLMS into the code A modern, production-ready Python library for LLM interactions.
+A Opensource interface and gateway for implementing LLMS into the code.
+A modern, production-ready Python library for LLM interactions.

 ## Features